Camp Coaching Staff

 Trevor Welcher, Assistant Men's Basketball Coach

-Trevor Welcher is in his third year as an assistant men’s basketball coach at USC Aiken.
+Trevor Welcher is in his fourth year as a volunteer assistant men’s basketball coach at USC Aiken.

 Welcher is currently an adjunct professor at Paine College and is the sports program coordinator at the Wilson Family YMCA.
 He was also the Team Power Organization head coach.